rootsical/noted/docs/markdown.md

 precede with number of hashes.

 ###task list:
-precede with dash and open/close square brackets. completed tasks have start inside square brackets.
+precede with dash and open/close square brackets. completed tasks have an `x` inside square brackets.